What is GEO? The 2026 Guide to AI Search Optimization

 The distinction matters because the mechanisms differ.
 Traditional SEO optimizes for an algorithm that creates ranked lists.
 GEO optimizes for systems that synthesize answers from sources.
 The former rewards factors like backlinks, keyword relevance, and technical performance.
 The latter rewards factors like clarity, citability, and authoritative positioning.

-Seer Interactive's 2025 research found that only 41% of sources cited in AI Overviews appeared in the top 10 organic results for the same query.
-This suggests AI citation follows different patterns than organic ranking.
-A page might rank #15 for a keyword yet be the primary citation in the AI answer for that same query.
+BrightEdge's ongoing tracking found the overlap between AI Overview citations and top-10 organic results fell from roughly 75% when AI Overviews launched to well under half within two years.
+AI citation follows different patterns than organic ranking: a page might rank #15 for a keyword yet be the primary citation in the AI answer for that same query.

 This finding is worth sitting with.
 It implies that SEO and GEO, while overlapping, are not identical.
 Optimizing purely for one doesn't guarantee success with the other.